100 Sights in Krakow, Poland (with Map and Images)

 Show sight on map

-The Church of St. Catherine of Alexandria and St. Margaret – a Roman Catholic church with a monastery of the Augustinian Hermits located in Krakow's Kazimierz district at 7-9 Augustiańska Street.
+The Church of St. Catherine of Alexandria and St. Margaret – a historic Roman Catholic church with the Augustinian Hermit monastery located in Krakow, in the First Old Town district at 7–9 Augustiańska Street, in Kazimierz.
 The Augustinian convent and the church are located between Skałeczna, Augustiańska, Paulińska and Skałka streets.

 Wikipedia: Kościół św.
 Katarzyny Aleksandryjskiej i św.
 Małgorzaty w Krakowie (PL), Website